P/E RATIO: [PASS]

 EARNINGS PERSISTENCE: [FAIL]

-One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-COF's long-term growth rate of 82.83%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.
+The final important criterion in this approach is that Earnings Growth be at least 15% per year.
+COF's long-term growth rate of 1.11%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.

 TOTAL DEBT/EQUITY RATIO: [PASS]